-The Turbografx-CD version has better graphics (but including still photos), a great intro with good animation, voice-over, some extra screens and music throughout the game, although it still has the same boring gameplay.
+The Turbografx-CD version has better graphics (but still including digitised images), a great intro with good animation, voice-over, some extra screens and music throughout the game, although it still has the same boring gameplay.
 But now with the music, it’s a bit less monotonous.
 I have no idea about the Nintendo DS remake, though.

 Still, even with this controversy, the game was quickly eclipsed by other mystery titles, like the Sherlock Holmes series.
-However, it had a great success in its native Japan, because not only it had two remakes, but also four sequels.
-It also developed some cult following here in the West, enough to release an iOS version of the second game in the series, Manhattan Requiem.
+However, it had a great success in its native Japan, because not only it had 2 remakes, but also 4 sequels.
+It also developed some cult following here in the West, enough to release an iOS version of the 2nd game in the series, Manhattan Requiem.
 And if you’re interested in trying it out, you can play it here in your own browser.

 The J.B. series were also responsible for influencing the visual novel genre, which has been quite popular in the East for many years and has recently becoming popular here too in the West.
 So, despite being mostly forgotten by now and aged very poorly, one can not deny the influence that Murder Club had in some modern titles, especially in dialogues and character interaction.